Early Caliphate navy: Organization and sea routes

 Nevertheless, for the next decades the caliphate acquired more important sea ports such as Bahrain, Oman, Hadramaut, Yemen, and Hejaz themselves were situated on the shores of the Red Sea, the Indian Ocean, and Arabian Gulf, which suitable for maritime trades.
 Muslims' ships returning from India docked on the Yemen's coasts.
 These ways are indeed the gateway for caliphate maritime contact to the far east Asia, such as India, China.
 Baladhuri, Tabari, Dinawari, and Buzurg reported that Chinese ships were common sight in Ubulla.

 The route has reached even as far as Java island, when from Mu'awiya and caliph Umar ibn Abdul Aziz has reached the kingdom of Srivijaya.
 Mu'awiya, who at that time engaged in cordial and friendly letter with the king Sri Indravarman whom possibly had acquired Zanj slave as a gift from the caliphate.
 Another sovereign in the Java island which have correspondece with Mu'awiya was Queen Sima from the Kingdom of Kalingga, as the delegations from the caliphate engaged in the missions of tradings and also for Islamic Da'wah in the area. the correspondence between the Caliph with the Queen were still preserved until today in Spanish museum in Granada In 2020, there is convention from local Qur'an academic institution in north Sumatra that show an Umayyad coin artifact found in Tebing Tinggi province dated from 79 AH.
-According to Indonesian historians seminar which organized by Aceh provincial government, Hamka, and Reuben Levy, This contact happened during the reign of Mu'awiyah as caliph, where queen Shima regards Mu'awiyah as king of Ta-cheh in regards of Arab caliphate.
+This contact happened during the reign of Mu'awiyah as caliph, where queen Shima regards Mu'awiyah as king of Ta-cheh in regards of Arab caliphate.
 Both Hamka, and Levy though that the envoys of Umayyad managed to reach Kalingga kingdom due to the improvements of caliphate maritime navigation, as Mu'awiyah were focusing the Caliphate navy at that time.
 Levy also gave figure that the fleet of Umayyad envoys which reached Kalingga has 5,000 ships in number.

 These ports and trading routes, including those in the Red sea and Mediterranean sea has recorded to contain the caliphate Armada: